-As of April 2019, there is very little government Internet censorship in the United States.
+As of April 2020, there is little government Internet censorship in the United States.
 However, the big tech and social media companies like Google, YouTube, and Facebook are known to use various types of censorship in the name of combating what they call “fake news.”

 The processes by which these companies apply their censorship are proprietary and totally opaque, so it is possible that you could get around some of this censorship by using IPVanish to log in from servers in other parts of the globe.

 As we discussed previously, communications and computer systems in the United States are heavily targeted by intelligence agencies and are likely not secure against government surveillance.
 We urge you to use US-based services only after serious consideration of your use case and risks.

 More VPN servers in more locations is a good thing.
 It gives you a higher probability of finding a server near you or the resources you use the most.
 It also gives you a greater chance of bypassing geo-restrictions put in place by online services by connecting you to a server in an “acceptable” location.

 Meanwhile, more countries mean a better chance of evading censorship from governments.

 At the time of writing, we see over 1,300 IPVanish servers in 75 locations across 55 countries.
 It offers more than 40,000 IP Addresses.

 While the IPVanish network is extensive, it is still significantly smaller than those of competitors like ExpressVPN or NordVPN.